 In May 2008, CAP-XX entered into a formal agreement with Murata Manufacturing Corporation (Murata) of Japan to jointly develop and supply high performance supercapacitors for mobile handsets and other peak power hungry, space constrained portable applications.
 Murata is recognised as one of the world's leading manufacturing companies for electric components and is an existing supplier to all of the top mobile handset market companies.
-CAP-XX and Murata will initially work together to scale supercapacitor production to meet the anticipated demand of the global handset market.
-Both organisations are anticipating that volume mass production and sales from this partnership will commence in the second half of 2010.
+CAP-XX and Murata continue to work together to scale supercapacitor production to meet the anticipated demand of the global handset market.
+Volume mass production and sales from this partnership commenced in the first half of 2011.

 In October 2008, the companies signed a Re-Sale Agreement which provides CAP-XX with a proportion of the Murata manufactured product.
-This product will be sold to CAP-XX's existing and new customers under the CAP-XX name.
+This product is sold to CAP-XX's existing and new customers under the CAP-XX name.
+While product sales from this agreement were small for the 12 months to 30 June 2011 they are expected to grow going forward.

 In November 2008, both companies signed a Feasibility Study Agreement for the first stage of a proposed Collaborative R&D program which concluded with the successful demonstration of a working surface mountable supercapacitor in H1 2009.
 On the 5 March 2010, CAP-XX and Murata signed the R&D Agreement which is an extension of the collaboration for developing supercapacitors with Murata.
-The new contract will now cover surface mounted devices (SMD's) which will enable manufacturers to mount supercapacitors directly onto pre-circuit boards using reflow solder techniques.
+The new contract covers surface mounted devices (SMD's) which will enable manufacturers to mount supercapacitors directly onto pre-circuit boards using reflow solder techniques.
 These supercapacitors are particularly suitable for high volume applications.
+This project was successfully concluded on June 24th 2011 and Murata is currently evaluating CAP-XX's results.